Rohini (satellite): Rohini RS-1

-RS-D1
+Rohini RS-D1

 It was a 38 kg experimental spin stabilized satellite that used 16W of power and was launched on 31 May 1981.
 The launch of the SLV was a partial success as the satellite did not reach the intended height and thus it only stayed in orbit for 9 days.
 It achieved an orbit of 186 × 418 km with an inclination of 46°.
 The satellite carried a solid state camera for remote sensing applications (Landmark Tracker) and performed to specifications.

-RS-D2
+Rohini RS-D2

 It was a 41.5 kg experimental spin stabilized satellite that used 16W of power and was launched successfully on 17 April 1983 into an orbit of 371 × 861 km and an inclination of 46°.
 The satellite was in operation (mission life) for 17 months and its main payload, a smart sensor camera, took over 2500 pictures.
 The camera had the capability to take pictures both in visible and infrared bands.
 After an orbital life of 7 years, the satellite reentered the Earth atmosphere on 19 April 1990.